 Both the "old" wired EarPods and the new wireless AirPods from Apple (here is the test report) are not immune to dust, lint and other foreign bodies.
 Wearing them in the ears adds to the need to clean the headphones every now and then.
 In addition, the charging case does not close dust-tight, so that dust, lint and the like come together here.
 Especially when you carry the case in your jacket or trouser pocket, backpack or handbag.
 Therefore, here you will find tips on cleaning AirPods with various techniques and means.

 Chapter in this post:

-Now the various openings, protective grilles and connections are not the largest and foreign objects are therefore not so easily removed.
-If something is stuck in the Apple EarPods, AirPods or the charging case, the matter can turn out to be uncomfortable.
-On compressed air you should - different from the MacBook keyboard - do without here as well as with the iPhone or iPad.
+Now the various openings, protective grilles and connections are not the largest and foreign objects are therefore not so easy to remove.
+Something sits in the Apple EarPods, AirPods or the charging case, things can get tricky.
+You should use compressed air – different from the MacBook keyboard - do without here as well as with the iPhone or iPad.
 But you can do that Type cleaner use, which is actually used for typewriter letters; alternatively Doughwhich is mostly used to attach posters.
 You will find a set of different antistatic brushes and cleaning gel for electronic devices with this link.

 What are your tips and tricks for cleaning headphones in general and Apple AirPods in particular?
 And what should you leave behind?
 Feel free to write a comment with your tips and experiences :)